 Check the sonde calibration and verification work sheet for the sonde used to collect grab measurements during the sampling run to see any sensors failed post sampling calibration verification.
-If any sensors fail post sampling calibration verification qualify all data associated with that sensor as rejected (R4) or S2 if the data are deemed usable based on best professional judgment.
+If there is any question as to which sonde was used on a run the sonde data file shows the serial number of the sonde that was used to make a measurement (only applicable if Aqua Troll® sonde was used).
+If any sensors fail post sampling calibration verification qualify all data associated with that sensor as rejected ("R4") or "S2" if the data are deemed usable based on best professional judgment.
+If data are deemed usable based on best professional judgment.
 If data are deemed usable based on best professional judgement, state the reason why in the comments.
-An example of when the S2 qualifier might be appropriate is if field data values are within the expected range, but the sensor failed the post sampling calibration verification due to an instrument or sensor malfunction, or the calibration verification was performed more than 48 hours after returning from the field.
+An example of when the "S2" qualifier might be appropriate is if field data values are within the expected range, but the sensor failed the post sampling calibration verification due to an instrument or sensor malfunction, or the calibration verification was performed more than 48 hours after returning from the field.
 It may be necessary to review other data from the station(s) in the sampling run to determine if values are within the expected range.
-The Monitoring Team Supervisor, the Project Manager, and the Program Manager can upload qualification codes using the SLD upload results report format.

-Add qualifier codes to sonde grab data in SQUID:
+To add qualifier codes to sonde grab data\: